Home

 Here are the Facts

-You want the highest price with the best terms for you.
+You want to negotiate the highest price with the best terms for you.

-The buyer wants the lowest price with the best terms for them.
+The buyer wants to negotiate the lowest price with the best terms for them.

 We will cover just one of the many negotiation techniques on this page.

-negotiation techniques dont panic Many times a buyer will start testing the water.
+Many times a purchaser will use techniques to start testing the water.
 For example, you have a certified appraisal for $275,000.00.

-The buyer has indicated to you that they are really interested.
+The purchaser has indicated to you that they are really interested.
 Then they do the old low ball test offer.

-Mr. and Mrs. Seller, my wife and I might be interested in putting an offer on your property but we don't want to pay what you're asking.
+Mr. and Mrs. Seller, my wife and I might be interested in putting a bid on your property but we don't want to pay what you're asking.

 Would you consider selling for $250,000.00?

 DON'T PANIC!
-If you get a low ball verbal offer like this your response should ALWAYS be the same.
+If you get a low ball verbal proposition like this, your response should ALWAYS be the same.

-The negotiation technique I'm about to tell you is worth ALL the time it may take you to study this entire site.
+The negotiation techniques I'm about to tell you are worth all the time it may take you to study this entire site.

-Your Response to a Low Ball Verbal Offer
+Your Response to a Low Ball Verbal Bid

 Mr. and Mrs. Buyer, we really appreciate your offer.
 If you write everything up on paper, we'll be more than happy to take a serious look at it.

-If you took only one thing from this web-site, this negotiation tip is what I would probably pick as the most important lesson.
+If you took only one thing from this web-site, these negotiation techniques are what I would probably pick as the most important lesson.

-You will lose either the offer, or you will take less than what you would have received if you used the above answer.
+You will lose either the whole thing, or you will take less than what you would have received if you used the above answer.

 Another Short Bedtime Story